NKN Price Tops $0.0258 (NKN)

 Buying and Selling NKN

-NKN can be purchased on these cryptocurrency exchanges: .
-It is usually not presently possible to buy alternative cryptocurrencies such as NKN directly using US dollars.
-Investors seeking to acquire NKN should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy NKN using one of the aforementioned exchanges.
+NKN can be bought or sold on these cryptocurrency exchanges: .
+It is usually not possible to buy alternative cryptocurrencies such as NKN directly using US dollars.
+Investors seeking to acquire NKN should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy NKN using one of the exchanges listed above.

 Receive News & Updates for NKN Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for NKN and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.